Test, optimize, manage, and automate with AI. Take a free test drive of Quiq's AI Studio. Test drive AI Studio -->

 Why LLM Observability Matters (and Strategies for Getting it Right)

-When integrating Large Language Models (LLMs) into applications, you can’t afford to treat them like “black boxes.”
+When integrating Large Language Models (LLMs), or generative AI, into applications, you can’t afford to treat them like “black boxes.”
 As your LLM application scales and becomes more complex, the need to monitor, troubleshoot, and understand how the LLM impacts your application becomes critical.
 In this article, we’ll explore the observability strategies we’ve found useful here at Quiq.

 Key Elements of an Effective LLM Observability Strategy